 Categories: Financial Analysis

 The profit and loss (P&L) statements are one of three financial statements that every public company issues quarterly and annually, along with the balance sheet and the cash flow statement.
-When used together, the P&L statement, balance sheet, and cash flow statement provide an in-depth look at a company’s overall health.
-The P&L statement allows banks to appraise the total income, debt load, and financial stability of the business.
+When used together, the P&L, balance, and cash flow statements provide an in-depth look at a company’s overall health.
+The P&L statement allows banks to appraise the business’s total income, debt load, and financial stability.
 Therefore, it is one of the primary documents the borrower needs to provide when applying for a loan or other types of funding.

 What is a profit and loss (P&L) statement?

 Gross profit, also known as gross margin, is obtained by subtracting the cost of sales from the sales revenue.
-In view of gross sales varying without any real increase or reduction in sales owing to variation in excise duty; bankers prefer to consider net sales, instead of gross sales.
+Given gross sales varying without any real increase or reduction in sales owing to variations in excise duty; bankers prefer to consider net sales, instead of gross sales.

 Cost of sales (COS) = (Cost of Production (COP) + Opening stock of finished goods-Closing stock of finished goods).
 [Note that the banker’s concept of cost of sales is different from the approach of cost accountancy.
 In cost accountancy, selling, and administrative expenses are also included in the cost of sales.]